Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Cortisol is a type of steroid hormone called a glucocorticoid.
 These are signaling molecules that function within a complex regulatory system controlling many different biological processes throughout the human body, including metabolism, immune function, and cardiovascular activity.

 The adrenal glands, located on top of the kidneys, synthesize cortisol from cholesterol and release it into the bloodstream.
-Production of this hormone is regulated by the hypothalamic pituitary adrenal (HPA) axis.
+Production of this hormone is controlled by the hypothalamic pituitary adrenal (HPA) axis.

 This system links the adrenal glands with the hypothalamus and pituitary gland within the brain.
 High activity in the HPA axis often involves the release of adrenocorticotropic hormone (ACTH) from the pituitary gland, which signals the adrenal gland to make more cortisol.

-The HPA axis generally shifts its activity up and down based on the day-and-night cycle, but it can also be activated in response to various forms of physical and mental stress, including exercise, infections, fear, and trauma.
+The HPA axis generally shifts its activity up and down based on the day-and-night cycle, but release of the adrenocorticotropic hormone (ACTH) from the pituitary gland and, in turn, cortisol from the adrenal glands can also be activated in response to various forms of physical and mental stress, including exercise, infections, fear, and trauma.

 What are typical cortisol levels?

-Healthy levels of cortisol can change depending on what time of day you test.
+Healthy levels of cortisol can change depending on what time of day they are measured.
 In the early morning, between 6 and 8 AM, standard cortisol levels range from 10 to -20 micrograms per deciliter (µg/dL) of blood.
 During the afternoon, those levels typically drop to around 3-10 µg/dL.
 At night, they tend to drop even further, falling below a millionth of a gram per deciliter.

 If you’re interested in finding out whether your cortisol levels are healthy, you can consult with a physician.
 Because this steroid hormone can fluctuate dramatically in response to many kinds of stimuli, it can be hard to interpret the results of a cortisol test without professional training.